 Why Do Christmas Cactus Leaves Turn Purple?

 Oftentimes, a purplish tint to your Christmas cactus leaves is normal.
 That said, if it’s noticeably throughout the leaves, it may signal an issue with your plant.
-Below are the most common reasons for leaves becoming purple on Christmas cacti:
+Below are the most common reasons for leaves becoming red or purple on Christmas cacti:

 Nutritional issues – If you don’t fertilize your Christmas cactus regularly, the plant may be lacking necessary nutrients.
 Feed the plant monthly from spring until mid-autumn with a general purpose fertilizer for indoor plants.